spdx/spdx-spec/docs/annexes/SPDX-Lite.md

    | 2 | /Core/ExternalIdentifier/identifier		        | 1..1	| |

 7. For a /Software/Package to be conformant with this profile, the following has to hold:
-And all /Software/Package objects MUST have “downloadLocation” AND/OR “packageUrl” if present.
+And all /Software/Package objects MUST have “downloadLocation” OR “packageUrl” if present.

    | # | Property Name | Cardinality | Comments |
    |:-:|:--|:--|:--|